-Every spring, Holland celebrates the community’s rich Dutch heritage and culture with the Tulip Time Festival.
-The main attraction is the festival’s namesake: the millions of tulips you will find planted in and around town.
-Tulip Time is one week in early May every year, but you usually have a month-long window between mid-April and mid-May to see the tulips in full bloom.
+Tulip Time is one of the best things to do in Holland Michigan and while the official event only runs for one week in early May every year, you usually have a month-long window between mid-April and mid-May to see the tulips in Holland Michigan in full bloom.
 It could vary in either direction depending on the weather – the warmer the weather the earlier the tulips pop and vice versa.

-Just slightly off the beaten path is Window on the Waterfront along 6th Street, which one of the biggest tulip planting spots that also overlooks Windmill Island Gardens.
+Just slightly off the beaten path is Window on the Waterfront along 6th Street in Holland Michigan, which one of the biggest tulip planting spots that also overlooks Windmill Island Gardens.
 It’s a popular spot for photographers as soon as the sun comes up due to few crowds.

 As you walk through the rainbow of tulips, make sure to check out the grouping that surrounds the Cornelis and Geertje statue.
 In fact, you ought to climb up the statue for panoramic photo opportunities.
 You will find cards in stakes within the tulips detailing which type you are looking at.

 On the northern edge of town, you will find 36 acres of gardens with over 100,000 tulips planted and surrounded by dikes and canals.
-As you are walking amongst the tulips, the famed 250 year old working Dutch DeZwaan windmill will serve as a backdrop.
+As you are walking amongst the thousands of tulips, the famed 250-year-old working Dutch DeZwaan windmill will serve as a backdrop.
 It is the last windmill to leave the Netherlands in 1964 and is the only authentic, working Dutch windmill in the United States.

-Snow drops, daffodils, hyacinths, pansies, and many other flowers can be found as you are walking Windmill Island Gardens.
-Admission is $8 for adults, $5 for children during Tulip Time.
+Snowdrops, daffodils, hyacinths, pansies, and many other flowers can be found as you are walking Windmill Island Gardens.
+Admission is $10 for adults, $5 for children (3-15yo) during Tulip Time, and guests are recommended to allow at least 3 hours to enjoy the grounds during the festival.
 Make sure to grab some souvenirs from one of the historical, colorful Dutch buildings.

 A few miles north of downtown off US-31, Veldheer Tulip Gardens is the only tulip farm perennial garden in town.
-It has been open since 1929, with over five million tulips planted each year.
+It has been open since 1929, with over five million beautiful tulips planted each year.
 Expansive fields with hundreds of varieties of tulips await.
-As you enter, paying the $10 entrance fee, you will get a guide book.
+As you enter, paying the entrance fee ($12 for adults, $6 for children 3-13), you will get a guidebook.
 Each set of tulips has a number associated with it which you can look up to get its name.
 Daffodils, hyacinths, and crocus will also be on display during the time of the festival.
-You’ll pass under windmills, over drawbridges and along canals and maybe even run into a cherry blossom tree or two.
+You’ll pass under windmills, over a drawbridge, and along canals and maybe even run into a cherry blossom tree or two.

-As you exit, passing through the gift shop, you can also buy perennials and flowers of every kind imaginable from around the world to plant.
-Make sure to walk into the Wooden Shoe and Delft Factory where you can watch your very own set of wooden shoes be carved right in front of you.
+As you exit, passing through the gift shop, you can also buy perennials and flowers of every kind imaginable from around the world to plant, including Holland tulip bulbs.
+Make sure to walk into the Wooden Shoe and Delft Factorywhere you can watch your very own set of wooden shoes be carved right in front of you.